 Finally, if one step is not enough for you, then you might want to consider combining multiple steps before going to bed.

-Then take a cold shower, dress up in your favorite sleepwear, fix the thermostat, then cozy up in bed to write a few passages in your journal or to read a chapter of your current book.
+Perhaps take a relaxing shower, dress up in your favorite sleepwear, fix the thermostat, then cozy up in bed to write a few passages in your journal or to read a chapter of your current book.

 How Can I Relax My Mind And Body To Sleep?